Unit Testing in C#

 Creating instances of custom types is where AutoFixture really shines.

-By mixing the default configurations and reflection, AutoFixture is able to generate instances of almost every type, even without an explicit configuration.
+By mixing the and reflection, AutoFixture is able to generate instances of almost every type, even without an explicit configuration.

 var fixture = new Fixture();